 Are you visiting the Netherlands and want to see more of the country than just Amsterdam?
 A quick 48 hours in Leiden may be exactly what you are looking for.
 And if you don’t have time for a weekend long break, you can easily visit Leiden on a day trip from Amsterdam as it less than an hour away from the capital by train.
 In this article we share the Top Things To Do in Leiden as well as provide recommendations of where to eat and where to stay to make sure you have a great time in Leiden, with whatever time you have!
-48 Hours in Leiden Things To Do

 Leiden is also one of the perfect places to get off the beaten path in the Netherlands – so grab your train ticket now and explore the Netherlands like a local!
-Day trip from Amsterdam

 There is more to the Netherlands than Amsterdam.
 Even though the majority of the tourists never leave the capital, a stone’s throw away there is more history and more beauty to be found.
 Alkmaar, Gouda, Haarlem, Utrecht and Leiden are all within an hour from Amsterdam and make for a lovely day trip from Amsterdam.
 Today I will take you to Leiden, Rembrandt’s hometown.

-things to do in Leiden day trip from Amsterdam
+Top Things to do in Leiden

-Old harbour and Beestenmarkt
+Old Harbour and Beestenmarkt

 Walking from the Central Station to the city center, you will find yourself at one of the most picturesque places in town, the old harbour and Beestenmarkt square.
 Just across the bridge near Mill De Put you will find the charming Weddesteeg, where world-famous painter Rembrandt was born in the early 17th century.
 The house where he was born was demolished in 1927, but a placquette indicates its approximate location today.
-Leiden Things To Do

 Like Amsterdam, Leiden is home to countless canals and one of the best ways to enjoy the city is from the water.
 Several companies offer tours starting at the Beestenmarkt, (if you prefer to book in advance, Viator offer great tour deals) or alternatively, you can hire your own boat and tour for as long as you like.
 For really sporty travelers: canoeing is also an option!